The Sylvia Beach Hotel calls itself, an Oceanfront Bed & Breakfast for Booklovers.

 Don and I slept well in the quiet hotel.
 We headed back to the Table of Contents dining room for breakfast.
 I wondered if we would see our dinner friends.
 Would we be as talkative over coffee, as we were over wine?

 We did end up up sharing the table, with a couple from the night before!
 The caffeine didn't even have a chance to kick in and we were talking a mile a minute.
 Our converstaion picked up where we'd left off.
-There were questions and pondering about how the pandemic changed us which parents we took after.
+Then we began asking new questions of each other.
+How had the pandemic changed us?
+Which parents did we take after?
 We talked about our childhoods and making friends now, in the digital age.
 Who talks like this at 9 am?
 It was wonderful.

-After a year of being isolated and only visiting family, it was a refreshing treat to get to know strangers!
+After a year of isolating and only visiting family, it was a refreshing treat to get to know strangers.
+Vaccinated strangers, with so much in common.

 I was afraid our stay at the Sylvia Beach, might be intimidating or stuffy.
 At first I felt like we needed to whisper.
 I worried that the whole hotel would be filled with bookish intellectuals.